ZIO.

 Given how the pipeline works, effective optimisation focuses on:

-Monitor Competitive Dynamics
+Monitor Competitive Dynamics - Track when competitors shift recommendations.

-Optimise for Conversation Flow
+Optimise for Conversation Flow - Consider how your brand enters conversations.

 The ZIO Advantage